ryanrhymes/ssvd/README.md

-ssvd -- Stochastic Singular Value Decomposition for Big Matrices on Sparks
+SSVD -- Stochastic Singular Value Decomposition for Big Matrices on Sparks
 ====

 Stochastic singular value decomposition for big matrices on Sparks